simonkarman/hugo-docs/docs/content/2-example-chapter/_index.md

 ---
-title: "Example Chapter 02"
+title: "Example Chapter"
 weight: 2
-chapter: true
 pre: "<b>2. </b>"
 ---

-# Example Chapter 02
+# Example Chapter

-This is a chapter with the following children:
+This is an example chapter with the following children:

 {{% children  %}}